30+ Best Cafes in Barcelona for Coffee, Matcha & Pastries

 Jaç

-Want your eyes to rest on something beautiful while you're enjoying your coffee?
-Then Jaç is your place.
+If you enjoy beautiful spaces while drinking your coffee, Jaç is the place.
 Not only is it visually stunning, but they also sport a Hi-Fi sound system, so you’ll be listening to some good music, too.
 They have a designated table if you bring your laptop.

 Recommended: Their matcha is very creamy.